gatlin/alm-template/README.md

 This is a project template for quickly starting [Alm][alm] apps and the associated project infrastructure.

-Note: this template assumes that you'll be writing TypeScript files in `src`.
+Note: this template assumes that you'll be writing TypeScript files in `src` and that at least one of them will be called `app.ts`.

 # Usage